psf/requests/docs/user/authentication.rst

 netrc Authentication
 ~~~~~~~~~~~~~~~~~~~~

-If no authentication method is given with the ``auth`` argument, Requests will
+If no authentication method is given with the ``auth`` argument and the
-attempt to get the authentication credentials for the URL's hostname from the
+Authorization header has not been set, Requests will attempt to get the
+authentication credentials for the URL's hostname from the user's netrc file.
-user's netrc file.
-The netrc file overrides raw HTTP authentication headers
-set with `headers=`.

 If credentials for the hostname are found, the request is sent with HTTP Basic
 Auth.